sensitiky/pictoplateai/README.md

 2. Upload or capture a photo using the built-in camera feature.
 3. Choose the desired transformation settings.
 4. View and save the transformed image.

-## Codebase Context

-For an in-depth look at the codebase, refer to the [Codebase Context](#codebase-context) section.

 ## Contributing